 The nearest GO station is the Union Station, a transportation hub offering train, bus and bicycle service.
 The station also has shops and eateries.
 Major arterial roads such as Dundas St E make it convenient for the residents of Regent Park to travel to the downtown core and eastern areas.

 Regent Park Condo residents are a part of a community that was originally a transitional community.
 Most of its residents were on social welfare or earning little.
 The past two decades saw an increase in immigrant population in the area, mostly consisting of young people.
 Most houses here are low-rise apartment buildings.
 The southern area of Dundas St has a few high-rise apartments and townhomes.
 With the condo boom, you will see many condos in the area such as Dueast Condos, The Wyatt Condos, One Park Place Condos and Townhomes, and One Park West Townhomes.

 There are two public libraries in Regent Park and The Children’s Book Bank that distributes free books and learning support to children.
 The neighbourhood has a dozen restaurants, including Subway, Pekking Express, Ackee Tree, Wendy’s and Sukhothai.
 Families with kids will find a number of schools nearby such as Momentum Montessori, Nelson Mandela Park Public School, and Toronto Centre for Community Learning & Development.
 The neighbourhood also has a public swimming pool, a fashion school, drama school, and Daniels Spectrum cultural center.

-Though once notorious for bedbugs and crime, the Regent Park social housing development has been transformed with a $1bn revitalisation – and more than a few luxury apartments.
+Though once notorious for bedbugs and crime, the Regent Park social housing development has been transformed with a $1bn revitalization – and more than a few Toronto luxury apartments.
 These are other popular neighbourhoods for new condos in Toronto right now.